Living with wildlife: Skunks

-The most effective exclusion technique is the installation of an L-shaped galvanized screen around the perimeter of the porch or shed but leaving the entrance/exit hole open.
-To do this dig a one inch deep by one inch wide trench around the perimeter and place the screen in the trench to form a backwards ‘L’.
+The most effective exclusion technique is the installation of an L-shaped galvanized screen around the perimeter of the porch or shed, but leaving the entrance/exit hole open.
+To do this dig a one-foot-deep by one-foot-wide trench around the perimeter and place the screen in the trench to form an ‘L’.
 The base of the ‘L’ should be at least eight inches wide.
 Fit the screen tightly against the building then fill the trench in with dirt.

 To determine if the skunk is still using the den, place a ball of newspaper in the entrance/exit or cover the hole loosely with dirt.
-If the newspaper or dirt is moved then the skunk is still residing in the den and the deterrent techniques above should be continued.
-If the dirt or newspaper is not disturbed for several days you can take steps described above to permanently seal the entrance.
-IF YOU SEE A SKUNK PACING AND DIGGING FRANTICALLY TO GAIN ACCESS TO THE DEN, ASSUME THERE ARE YOUNG INSIDE AND IMMEDIATELY UNSEAL THE ENTRANCE HOLE.
+The skunk is still residing in the den if it moves the newspaper or dirt.
+Thus, you can continue the above deterrent techniques.
+You can take steps (described above) to permanently seal the entrance when the dirt or newspaper has not disturbed for several days.

 My dog/I got sprayed by a skunk.
 Do you have any suggestions to get rid of the stench?

-Skunks employ warning signs before they spray, such as stamping their front feet, fluffing their fur, and raising their tail.
-However, if you are unable to avoid being sprayed by a skunk, there are several solutions that can be used to help the smell fade; however, only time can permanently eliminate the odour.
+Skunks employ warning signs before they spray, such as stamping their feet, fluffing their fur, and raising their tail.
+If the skunk’s spray is unavoidable, there are several solutions that can be used to help the smell fade.
+However, only time can permanently eliminate the odour.
 Here are some suggestions:

-- Carbolic soap (safe to use on skin and clothes)
+- • Carbolic soap – use only on human skin and clothes

-- Commercial products (shampoos for animals can be purchased at vet clinics)
+- • Use commercial products such as shampoos for animals which can be purchased at vet clinics

-If you or your dog got sprayed in the eyes – immediately flush with cool water.
-Skunk spray in the eyes is painful and irritating, but it will not cause blindness.
+If you or your dog get sprayed in the eyes, you should immediately flush the eyes with cool water.
+Skunk spray in the eyes is painful and irritating, but not expected to cause blindness.
 If irritation does not subside, seek medical advice.